B4PT0R/StreamPy/README.md

 ```
 A local web-server will launch and the app will open in your web-browser.

 Usage is pretty straightforward.
-Quite similarly to a Jupyter Notebook, just type your python commands in the input cell and click "Run" to get the results.
+Just type your python commands/scripts in the input cell and click "Run" to get the results.

 Feel free to use Streamlit commands in your scripts with preloaded prefix 'st', as you would normaly do in a Streamlit script.
 The widgets will be outputted automaticly at the right place in the interactive console queue.